-- plus the amounts to be notified for the Police, and Fire and Rescue precepts. - The revision of 2012/13 budgets to reflect the variances set out in paragraph 8 of the report. - That the Chief Executive in consultation with the Director of Public Health and Cabinet Member for Public Health be authorised to determine allocation of the available public health grant funding for 2013/14. - That the 20% discretionary rates relief currently awarded by the Council to Voluntary Aided (VA) schools be removed from 2014/15.

-- The Medium Term Financial Strategy as set out in the report. - 68.
-That the Treasurer be authorised, in consultation with the Cabinet Member for Finance and the Opposition Spokesperson for Finance to approve any minor changes resulting from final details of the grant to compensate for the doubling of SBRR, prior to Council on 4th March, as set out in paragraph 22. - 69.
-That Cabinet recommends the Council determines that a referendum relating to Council Tax increases is not required in accordance with Chapter 4ZA of Part 1 of the Local Government Finance Act 1992. - 70.
-That Cabinet notes the one-off savings from a referendum not being required, and that more detailed proposals for their use will be reported to Council on 4th March. - 71.
-That the Cabinet Members, Chief Executive and Directors be authorised to take all necessary steps to implement the proposals contained in this report, in accordance with the Council's Financial Management Regime. - 72.
+- The revision of 2012/13 budgets to reflect the variances set out in paragraph 8 of the report. - That the Chief Executive in consultation with the Director of Public Health and Cabinet Member for Public Health be authorised to determine allocation of the available public health grant funding for 2013/14. - That the 20% discretionary rates relief currently awarded by the Council to Voluntary Aided (VA) schools be removed from 2014/15. - The Medium Term Financial Strategy as set out in the report. - 68.
+That the Council determines that a referendum relating to Council Tax increases is not required in accordance with Chapter 4ZA of Part 1 of the Local Government Finance Act 1992. - 69.
+That the Cabinet Members, Chief Executive and Directors be authorised to take all necessary steps to implement the proposals contained in this report, in accordance with the Council's Financial Management Regime. - 70.
 That the Chief Executive and Directors be reminded to exercise strict budgetary control in accordance with the Financial Management Regime and care and caution in managing the 2013/14 budget, particularly in the context of commitments into later years and the impact that any overspending in 2013/14 will have on the availability of resources to meet future budgetary demands.